-A concussion is an injury to your brain.
-The brain does not work right for a while after a concussion.
-You may have problems with things like memory, balance, concentration, judgement, and coordination.
+A concussion is an injury to your brain that causes problems with how the brain works.
+It can affect brain tasks like memory, balance, concentration, judgement, and coordination.

 Most will have a full recovery but the brain will need time to heal with the proper rest and monitoring.

 Factors that may increase your chance of a concussion include:

-Symptoms may include:
+Physical symptoms may include:

-The doctor will ask you about your symptoms and how the injury occurred.
-The doctor may also ask others who witnessed the accident to describe what happened and how you reacted.
+You will be asked about your symptoms and how the injury occurred.
+Others who witnessed the accident may also be asked to describe what happened and how you reacted.
 A physical exam will be done.
 It will often include brief tests for strength, sensation, balance, reflexes, and memory.
 The doctor will often be able to diagnose a concussion based on the exam and history.

-The brain can heal on its own with rest and avoiding activities that may be harmful while it heals.
+The brain can often heal on its own with rest and avoiding activities that may be harmful while it heals.
 Symptoms will gradually fade during recovery.

-You brain will need full rest.
-This means avoiding physical activities and decreasing mentally-demanding tasks.
+The brain will need full rest at first.
+This means adjusting physical activities and decreasing mentally-demanding tasks.
 Early in recovery, activities that need concentration like work or schoolwork will need to be avoided.
-For children this also includes video games, watching television, computer activities, or texting.
+For children this also includes avoiding video games, watching television, computer activities, or texting.

 The brain is more vulnerable to injuries while it is healing.
 Re-injury can lead to more severe or long-term symptoms.
 Precautions should be taken with:

 To prevent accidents at home that can lead to concussions:

-Center for Disease Control and Prevention Injury Prevention and Control
+Centers for Disease Control and Prevention

-Brain Injury Association of Alberta
+Brain Injury Association of Canada

 Ontario Brain Injury Association

 Can you recognize a concussion?
 American Academy of Physical Medicine and Rehabilitation website.
 Available at: http://www.aapmr.org/patients/conditions/neurologic/brain/Pages/concuss.aspx.
 Accessed January 14, 2015.

 Concussion and mild traumatic brain injury.
 EBSCO DynaMed website.
-Available at: https://dynamed.ebscohost.com/about/about-us .
-Updated August 6, 2012.
-Accessed August 24, 2012.
+Available at: http://www.ebscohost.com/dynamed.
+Updated January 9, 2015.
+Accessed January 14, 2015.

 Harmon KG.
 Assessment and management of concussion in sports.
 Am Fam Physician.
 1999;60(3):887-894.

 Halstead ME, Walter KD, Council on Sports Medicine and Fitness.
 American Academy of Pediatrics.
 Clinical report--sport-related concussion in children and adolescents.
 Pediatrics.
 2010 Sep;126(3):597-615. full-text

 Kirkwood MW, Yeates KO, Wilson PE.
 Pediatric sport-related concussion: a review of the clinical management of an oft-neglected population.
 Pediatrics.
 2006;117(4):1359-1371.

 Pearce JM.
 Observations on concussion: a review.
 Eur Neurol.
 2008;59(3-4):113-119.

 Ro YS, Shin SD, Holmes JF, et al. Comparison of clinical performance of cranial computed tomography rules in patients with minor head injury: a multicenter prospective study.
 Acad Emerg Med.
 2011;18(6):597-604.

 Sports-related concussion information for athletes.
 Wesleyan University Athletic Injury Care website.
 Available at: http://www.wesleyan.edu/athletics/injurycare/concussions.html.
 Updated January 2007.
-Accessed July 9, 2009.
+Accessed January 14, 2015.

 Traumatic brain injury.
 Centers for Disease Control and Prevention website.
 Available at: http://www.cdc.gov/TraumaticBrainInjury/index.html.
-Updated April 2008.
-Accessed July 9, 2009.
+Updated March 6, 2014.
+Accessed January 14, 2015.

-10/5/2010 DynaMed's Systematic Literature Surveillance https://dynamed.ebscohost.com/about/about-us : Parikh SN, Wilson L. Hazardous use of car seats outside the car in the United States, 2003-2007.
+10/5/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Parikh SN, Wilson L. Hazardous use of car seats outside the car in the United States, 2003-2007.
 Pediatrics.
 2010;126(2):352-357.

-12/10/2010 DynaMed's Systematic Literature Surveillance https://dynamed.ebscohost.com/about/about-us : Bakhos LL, Lockhart GR, Myers R, Linakis JG.
+12/10/2010 DynaMed's Systematic Literature Surveillance http://www.ebscohost.com/dynamed: Bakhos LL, Lockhart GR, Myers R, Linakis JG.
 Emergency department visits for concussion in young child athletes.
 Pediatrics.
 2010;126(3):e550-556.

-Last reviewed December 2013 by Michael Woods, MD
+Last reviewed January 2015 by Michael Woods, MDLast Updated: 5/4/2015